 Enabling B2B and B2C

 Application developers who are tasked with integrating authentication and authorization with Microsoft Azure and/or on-premises AD FS will greatly benefit from the detailed coverage.
 Code development is not included in the class, but you will learn about all of the configuration requirements.

-John Craddock’s Identity Masterclass is a high-energy, action-packed event, crammed with solid information and tips.
-Over 5 days, John will help build your knowledge and consolidate your new skills with over 37 hands-on labs.
+John Craddock’s “awesome” Microsoft Identity Masterclass is a high-energy, action-packed deep dive into Microsoft Azure AD, crammed with solid information and tips.
+John will help build your knowledge and consolidate your new skills with 37 hands-on labs.

-Through the extensive use of hands-on labs, attendees will learn fundamentals and principles, and how to deploy and troubleshoot solutions.
-In-depth knowledge will be gained through the use of tools such as Fiddler, to analyze and understand the protocol flows.
+The extensive use of hands-on labs enables you to learn fundamentals and principles, and how to deploy and troubleshoot solutions.
+In-depth knowledge will also be gained through the use of tools such as Fiddler, to analyze and understand the protocol flows.